Vanillin: Fermentation

+Using ferulic acid (a chemical found in rice) as an input and a specific non GMO species of Amycolatopsis bacteria, vanillin can be produced.
+Many other bacteria, either GMO or non-GMO, can be used for the same purpose.
+However, because vanillin inhibits the growth of free-floating bacteria, yields have been low.
+This can be overcome through the formation of biofilms, which has been done with the non-GMO B. subtilis strain CCTCC M2011162.
+However, using ferulic acid as the starting material does not qualify for "natural ingredient" in the EU.

+Biotransformation of eugenol (from cloves) into vanillin by non-GMO microorganisms has also been reported.
+The same has been reported for guaiacol and guaicyl lignin (from conifers).
+These starting materials do not qualify for "natural ingredient" in the EU.

 Uses

 The largest use of vanillin is as a flavoring, usually in sweet foods.
 The ice cream and chocolate industries together comprise 75% of the market for vanillin as a flavoring, with smaller amounts being used in confections and baked goods.

 Vanillin is also used in the fragrance industry, in perfumes, and to mask unpleasant odors or tastes in medicines, livestock fodder, and cleaning products.
 It is also used in the flavor industry, as a very important key note for many different flavors, especially creamy profiles such as cream soda.

 Additionally, vanillin can be used as a general-purpose stain for visualizing spots on thin-layer chromatography plates.
 This stain yields a range of colors for these different components.